After earthquake, Ridgecrest seeks return to normalcy

 Not only was she volunteering her time for the library, she was also doing it for herself.
 Smith said she didn't want to keep thinking about the earthquake and its many aftershocks, so she decided to spend her time at the library Friday to keep busy.

-People aren't just volunteering their time at the library — Steve Dobbs, owner of S&M Antiques, Coins and Collectibles in Ridgecrest, said tons of people have been stopping by the shop asking to help clean up.
+People aren't just volunteering their time at the library — Steve Dobbs, owner of S&M Antiques, Coins and Collectibles, said tons of people have been stopping by the shop asking to help clean up.

 The family plans to spend the weekend cleaning up and putting the shop back together for business on Tuesday.
 An "aftershock" sale is scheduled to begin next week in light of the recent earthquake, Dobbs said.